 Furnace systems may be able to create hot air, but if there are any obstructions with the airflow, then the hot air will not blow.
 The ductwork, blower motor, and air filters each play a role in transporting hot air throughout a house.

 Notably, air filters need to be replaced every three to six months.
 Although several factors can affect a filter’s lifespan, it’s still vital to replace them to avoid any issues with airflow.
 Dirty air filters can suck in dirt and debris, which can clog up and restrict airflow.
-A technician applies hardware cloth on ductwork.

 A furnace’s ductwork is crucial in providing hot air a pathway to flow.
 Rodents can chew through the ductwork, or the ductwork may deteriorate over time, causing hot airflow restrictions.
 Even if the airflow isn’t obstructed, a malfunctioning blower motor cannot blow hot air throughout the ductwork.